 Using PoolMon to Find a Kernel-Mode Memory Leak

-If the methods described above did not help, you can try to find out, which driver causes the memory leak to the non-paged pool using a console tool Poolmoon.exe (included in Windows Driver Kit – WDK).
-Download and install WDK for your Windows version from Microsoft website.
-Then start Poolmon.exe (in case of WDK for Windows 10, the tool is located in C:\Program Files (x86)\Windows Kits\10\Tools\ folder).
+You can try to identify the driver that caused the memory leak in the non-paged pool.
+To do this, we need the Poolmoon.exe console tool included in the Windows Driver Kit (WDK).
+Download and install the WDK for your Windows version from Microsoft.
+Then start the Poolmon.exe (in case of WDK for Windows 10, the tool is located in C:\Program Files (x86)\Windows Kits\10\Tools\

-After you have started the tool, press P. In the second column the tags of processes using non-paged memory will be left (Nonp attribute), then sort the drivers list by the Bytes column (by pressing B).
+After you have started the tool, press P. The second column will display the tags of the processes that use non-paged memory (the Nonp attribute).
+Then press the B key to sort the driver list by the Bytes column.

 findstr /m /l /s Nr22 %Systemroot%\System32\drivers\*.sys